micc83/rooles/readme.md

 ];
 ```

-The wildcard character "\*" is used to define a set of available permissions.
+The **wildcard character "\*"** is used to define a whole subset of available permissions.
 For example if we take in consideration the grant `users.*.ban`, that means that editors can ban any group of users ( `users.reader`, `users.author` etc... ) but not `users.admin` as the permission has been denied in the deny array.

+> The wildcard character at the end of a permission string can be omitted as `users` and `users.*` are the same.

 The `default` role is applied to any user which has no role applied and provides no permissions unless differently stated in the config file.